 Watch the job being done by one of our mechanics in the video below.

 After the clip is removed or the sensor unscrewed grasp the sensor to remove it from the coolant access port.
 A small amount of coolant may be expelled from the port.
 Use a shop towel to clean the access port free from dirt and grease.

 Match the new sensor to the old unit, they should match identically.
 If the sensor uses threads apply a small amount of thread sealer to help stop coolant leaks once the sensor is reinstalled (some coolant sensors have sealer already applied).
 In this example the sensor is sealed by an O ring which requires no sealer.
 Install the sensor by reinserting it back into the coolant access port and reinstalling the clip.
 If the sensor is threaded in tighten the sensor to 10 to 15 foot pounds of torque.
 Do not over tighten the sensor or you will crack the porcelain which will cause the sensor to send false information to the computer.
 Firmly grasp the electrical connector and gently push it back onto the coolant sensor until you hear an audible click signaling the complete installation of the connector.

 Once the sensor installation is complete, close the radiator drain valve and refill the system with coolant.
 Start the engine and allow it to heat up while adding coolant as needed.
 Reinstall the radiator cap once the engine is at operating temperature and recheck the system for leaks.

-We hope you enjoyed this guide and video.
+Our certified technicians are ready to answer coolant sensor replacement questions for free.
+We hope you saved money and learned from this guide.
 We are creating a full set of car repair guides.
-Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded almost everyday.
+Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded regularly.